nguyenhieuvi/data_science_projects/README.md

 # data_science_projects
-My projects about data science.
+These are my past projects about data science and machine learning.
+Thank you all who have contributed to the working of our ideas.